akmail/monitor_pi_net/README.md

     sudo ./install.sh

 It is safe to re-install the package by re-executing the `install.sh` script.
 It doesn't overwrite already existing HTML template / configuration.
-In order to add hosts or IP addresses to you monitoring, just add them in the `/etc/monitor_pi_net.conf`, e.g. by following command:
+In order to add hosts or IP addresses to you monitoring, just add them in the `/etc/monitor_pi_net.conf`, e.g. by following commands:

     sudo nano /etc/monitor_pi_net.conf
+    sudo /etc/init.d/monitor_pi_net restart

 After the service has been started, an HTML report can be found here:`/media/ramdisk/index.html`